A sample of giant radio sources from the NVGRC catalog: INTRODUCTION

-GRGs with sizes $>4^{\prime}$ are of particular interest in terms of separating the emission of radio sources and the microwave background, as well as the contribution of sources of different nature to the angular power spectrum used in choosing a cosmological model~\citep{2014ARep...58..506S, 2016AstBu..71..139V}.
+Giant radio galaxies with angular sizes exceeding $4^{\prime}$ are of particular interest for separating radio source emission from the cosmic microwave background.
+They also contribute to the angular power spectrum, which plays a role in constraining cosmological models~\citep{2014ARep...58..506S, 2016AstBu..71..139V}.

-Since the IGM density increases as $\rho\propto$(1+z)$^3$~\citep{1989AJ.....97....1K}, the expansion of radio lobes should be difficult at high redshifts.
-In addition, the surface brightness decreases with redshift as (1+z)$^{-4}$.
-This makes it difficult to detect extended radio structures of GRGs in earlier cosmological epochs.
+Since the IGM density increases with redshift as $\rho \propto (1+z)^3$~\citep{1989AJ.....97....1K}, the expansion of radio lobes becomes increasingly difficult at higher redshifts.
+Additionally, the surface brightness of radio structures decreases with redshift as $(1+z)^{-4}$, which complicates the detection of extended GRG lobes in earlier cosmological epochs.

-For our work, we used the NVGRC catalog, which was compiled by~\cite{2016ApJS..224...18P}.
-This paper presents a list of GRS-candidates of size $\geq4^{\prime\prime}$, selected from the NVSS catalog using pattern recognition algorithms.
-The identifications of host galaxies and redshifts, which are necessary to confirm the actual GRS sizes, were not carried out in this work.
-We made a visual inspection of 370 objects, which is about 23\% of the NVGRC catalog.
-To do this, we used all available in public access radio, optical, and infrared surveys to refine the morphology of radio sources and identify parent galaxies.
-Similar work was carried out by~\cite{2017MNRAS.469.2886D}.
-In this work, identifications were made only for those radio sources that had a core for them in the VLASS survey.
-We also identified sources that did not have such a core.
+For this study, we utilized the NVGRC catalog compiled by \citet{2016ApJS..224...18P}, which presents a list of candidate giant radio sources with angular sizes $\geq 4^{\prime\prime}$, selected from the NVSS catalog using pattern recognition algorithms.
+In that work, the identification of host galaxies and the determination of their redshifts necessary for calculating the projected linear sizes of radio sources—were not performed.

+We conducted a visual inspection of 370 NVGRC objects, representing approximately 25\% of the catalog.
+To refine the radio morphology and identify host galaxies, we employed all publicly available radio, optical, and infrared surveys.

+A similar study was carried out by \citet{2017MNRAS.469.2886D}, who considered only those NVGRC objects for which a radio core was detected in VLASS maps.
+In contrast, our analysis includes all NVGRC objects, regardless of whether a radio core was identified in VLASS data.